Xgimi Horizon Pro is a 4K portable projector aimed at a luxury lifestyle

 The Xgimi Horizon Pro is a 4K HDR model based on the True 4K pixel shifting system which uses a non-4k image sensor to create the 8.3 million distinct pixels required for a 4K picture.
 Brightness is a claimed 2200 ANSI lumens with an LED light source lifetime rated at 30,000 hours.

-That bulb helps make for a fast boot and warm up time with Xgimi quoting just six seconds from button press to maximum operation.
+That bulb helps make for a fast boot and warm-up time with Xgimi quoting just six seconds from button press to full operation.
 You can get an image size anywhere between 40-300in with a throw ratio of 1.2:1.

-There's also a handy AI image-sensing system on board which auto focuses and auto keystone corrects the picture.
-It's even intelligent enough to avoid any obstacles such as light switches, plants or vases if projecting onto a wall.
+There's also a handy AI image-sensing system onboard which autofocuses and auto keystone corrects the picture.
+Xgimi even claims it's intelligent enough to avoid any obstacles such as light switches, plants or vases if projecting onto a wall.
 There's a fitting for a tripod screw underneath to make sure you can get your positioning just right.

-The 21 x 22 x 14cm body of the Xgimi Horizon Pro has an aluminium frame with a 2 x 8W Harman Kardon speaker system that's Bluetooth-enabled in case you'd like to stream any audio from a portable device too.
+The 21 x 22 x 14cm body of the Xgimi Horizon Pro has an aluminium frame with a 16W Harman Kardon speaker system which is also Bluetooth-enabled for wireless music streaming.

-There is little detail on ports so far but there's wired and wireless networking.
+There's no word on connectivity options, but there is wired and wireless networking.
 Apps are available through the Android TV 10 OS which includes Google Assistant voice control.
-This won't guarantee the availability of your favourite streaming services but you will be able to cast content from most missing apps from your mobile or tablet.
+This won't guarantee the availability of all your favourite streaming services but you will be able to cast content from most missing apps from your mobile or tablet.

-If that sounds a little strong on the pocket, then the non-Pro variant, the Xgimi Horizon, is just $1,099 / £1,099.
-It's almost exactly the same on paper but the resolution maxes out at an SDR 1080p instead.
-Both projectors can handle 3D content at Full HD.
-Glasses are not included.
+If that sounds a little strong on the pocket, then the non-Pro variant, the Xgimi Horizon, is just $1,099/£1,099.
+It boasts similar specs on paper but the resolution maxes out at an SDR 1080p instead.
+And yes, both projectors can handle 3D content in case you were wondering (glasses aren't included).

 MORE: